Gamma749/VeracityBlockchain/docs/date_log.md

 	- Looking for options that will be useful when testing/demonstrating, like timeouts and quorums
 - Got another node running in the docker compose, for a total of four and a fault tolerance of one
 	- iroha4 is misbehaving, determining why?
-- Started refactoring code and structure so it is easier to understand and change the project eg having one gensis block.
+- Started refactoring code and structure so it is easier to understand and change the project eg having one genesis block.

 ## 2021/11/23
 - Refactored directories to have shared genesis block, shared startup script, etc...
 - Fixed issue with Iroha4, turns out to be typo in IPv4 address
-- Ensured boot up singlenode and multinode iroha networks
+- Ensured boot up single node and multinode iroha networks
 - Added license to git repo
 - Started plans to test multinode network in mundane ways
 	- Test connections between nodes